Ease of Use

 What Type Of Trader Is Wallmine Best For?

-Wallmine can be useful if you only have a few holdings to track and want quick access to financial statements and basic charts.
-The platform is good if you use a low-cost brokerage like Robinhood that doesn’t offer many or any built-in portfolio tracking tools.
-However, there isn’t a lot of value in a Premium account, and free accounts are too restrictive for most investors with medium-sized portfolios.
+Wallmine can be useful if you have a few small portfolios to track and want quick financial document access.
+The analysis capabilities are relatively limited, but Wallmine can still be useful if you use a low-cost brokerage like Robinhood that doesn’t offer many or any built-in portfolio tracking features.

 - Free portfolio tracking tool